faddalibrahim/js-python-php-syntax/conditionals.md

-pretty much the same in all langau
+conditionals are pretty much the same in all programming languages